At CES 2022, Google shares a plethora of new features to make all your devices, Android and otherwise, work better together

 Like peanut butter and jelly or Converse and high socks, Android and other operating systems will soon be a perfect fit.
 That's Google's plan, anyway.
-At CES, Google shared its 2022 vision and laid out how it's making Android work better with devices that run Wear OS, Chrome OS, Matter and Windows.
+At CES, Google shared its 2022 vision and laid out how it's making Android work better with devices that run Wear OS, Chrome OS, Windows and the new smart home standard Matter.

 The main appeal for Android has always been choice.
 When you buy an Android phone, you can choose a phone based on the design, features and price tag that appeals to you the most.
 But even if you're a loyal Android fan, it's likely that not everything you own runs on it, which can make setup and synchronicity across devices frustrating.
 The good news is that Google seeks to smooth out some of those continuity wrinkles throughout the year.